IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 This section covers a few discussion points.

-* Clock drift: SCReAM/SCReAMv2 can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
+* Clock drift and clock skipping: SCReAM/SCReAMv2 can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
 However, Appendix A.2 in {{RFC6817}}
   describes ways to mitigate issues with clock drift.
 A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.
-Furthermore, the SCReAM implementation resets base delay history when it is determined that clock drift becomes too large.
+Furthermore, the SCReAM implementation resets base delay history when it is determined that clock drift or skip becomes too large.
 This is achieved by reducing the target bitrate for a few RTTs.
 More details on this will be provided in a later draft version.

-* REF_WND_OVERHEAD is by default quite high.
-The intention is to avoid that packets are queued up on the sender side in cases when feedback is delayed or when the media encoder produces very large frames.
-This is beneficial for cases where link capacity is very high or when congested queues have high statistical multiplexing.
-  It is however recommended to reduce this value in case the media encoder reacts slowly to a reduced target bitrate, because an excessive queue build-up may otherwise occur and the better option may then be to queue up packets on the sender side.

-* Clock skipping: The sender or receiver clock can occasionally skip.
-Handling of this is implemented in {{SCReAM-CPP-implementation}}.

 * The target bitrate given by SCReAMv2 is the bitrate including the data unit and Forward Error Correction (FEC) overhead.
 The media encoder SHOULD take this